esimonetti/SugarDockerized/README.md

 $config['profile_files_dir'] = '../profiling';`)
 * Access the viewer on http://docker.local/performance/ and verify that the collected data is viewable

-### Disable and re-enable Zend Opcache
+### Disable and re-enable Zend OPcache
-If you do need to disable/enable Zend Opcache to customise the system without opcache enabled, you can:
+If you do need to disable/enable Zend OPcache to customise the system without OPcache enabled, you can:
 * Edit the two config files on `./images/php/<version>/(apache|cron)/config/php/mods-available/opcache.ini`
 * Set `opcache.enable=0` and `opcache.enable_cli=0`
 * `docker-compose -f <stack yml filename> down`